Chemical industry in China: Environmental pollution

 China's chemical industry has developed over the past 40 years, from an economic backwater to the largest chemicals manufacturing economy, that consumes raw materials and energy.
 This change has helped hundreds of millions of Chinese out of poverty but polluted China's air and water at the same time.

 China government has made efforts to fight the pollution.
 Free plastic shopping bags were banned in 2008.
 The production of plastic bags causes a waste of resource and energy and environmental pollution because plastic bags are non-recyclable.

 Chemical industries in China are starting to research and develop green technologies by the recommendation of the government such as the use of alternative fuels to produce chemical products.
 Some industries are using carbon dioxide and others naturally available to produce industrial products, fuels and other substances.
 For example, a specialty chemicals company called Elevance Renewable Sciences produces highly concentrated detergents by using green technology metathesis, which significantly lowers the energy consumption and minimizes pollution.

+Illicit substances

+China’s chemical industry is one of the world's largest producers of both controlled and non-controlled precursor chemicals used in the global illicit drug trade.
+These chemicals can be found utilized in drug industries located in the Golden Triangle, Mexico, Latin America and Europe.

+Laos is the key route into the Golden Triangle for precursors from China, and finished products from the region have been seized across the region and beyond.
+Numerous seizures of precursors from China have occurred in recent years, including one disclosed in 2021 in which Lao authorities seized 200 tons of precursors including 72 tons of propionyl chloride from China.
+The chemicals had been transported to Bokeo, Laos, which is a key gateway to Myanmar drug factories, especially via the Golden Triangle Special Economic Zone area.
+Commenting on the seizure, a Lao official told Voice of America: “You can only imagine the amount of drugs that volume of precursors can make.”